gugucode/hardware-firewall-dedicated/bypassing.md

 ## Enable the Rules Again

-To enable the rules again, follow the instructions above to reach the **Configuration** tab of the device and click on the **Actions** dropdown menu and choose **Set Route Bypass**.
+To enable the rules again, follow the instructions above to reach the **Device Details** page, click on the **Actions** dropdown menu and choose **Set Route Bypass**.
 You will get a confirmation dialog.
 Click **Yes** to confirm the action.
 The "Status" will change back to "Routing THROUGH firewall" within two minutes.